 - Plan for managing collection of items

-MSU University Student Housing and Culinary Services allow Registered Student Organizations and University departments to request a table in the entrances to the dining centers for the purpose of presenting information to students.
+MSU University Student Housing and Culinary Services allow Registered Student Organizations and University departments to request a table in the entrances to Miller Dining Commons for the purpose of presenting information to students.